Pakistan Television Corporation

-Pakistan Television Corporation (پاکستان ٹیلی وژن نیٹ ورک; reporting name: PTV) is the Pakistani state-owned broadcaster.
-Pakistan entered the television broadcasting age in 1964, with a pilot television station established at Lahore.
+Pakistan Television Corporation (پاکستان ٹیلی وژن نیٹ ورک; reporting name: PTV); also known as Pakistan Television, is the Pakistani public broadcaster and television networks based in Islamabad, Pakistan.

+The PTV is operated and managed directly under the Ministry of Information and Broadcasting of federal Government of Pakistan since its founding on 26 November 1964 when a pilot television station established at Lahore, Punjab.

+History

 Background

-Historical context

-The idea of establishing a media and television industry was conceived in late 1956 and created by the privately set up national education commission, with the support of President Ayub Khan in 1960.
+The idea of establishing a media and television industry was conceived in late 1956 and created by the privately set up national education commission with the support of President Ayub Khan in 1960.
 In 1961, the private sector media mogul and industrialist Syed Wajid Ali launched a television industrial development project, bringing the role of Ubaidur Rahman, an electrical engineer in the Engineering Division of Radio Pakistan, as the project director of the first television station in Lahore.
 Ali reached a milestone in 1961 after establishing a private television broadcasting company with the cooperation of Nippon Electric Company (NEC) of Japan and Thomas Television International of the United Kingdom.

-In 1963, a public meeting was chaired by President Ayub Khan; in which the government made decisions about the Pakistan Television stations and the media industry in the country.
+In 1963, a public meeting was chaired by President Ayub Khan, in which the government made decisions about the Pakistan Television stations and the media industry in the country.
 Since 1963, its headquarters are in Islamabad, near the Cabinet Secretariat.
 From 1961 to 1962, a television headquarters was established in Lahore and several pilot transmission tests were taken by Rahman's team.
 Subsequently, many television divisions were established throughout Pakistan by this team, including East-Pakistan.